datenanfragen/website/cypress/README.md

 The tests are automatically run by the CI environment.

 To run them locally, you can use the Cypress test runner.
-Make sure you have the correct dependencies installed by running: `yarn cypress verify`
+Make sure you have the correct dependencies installed by running: `yarn cypress verify`.
+Known dependencies for Ubuntu: `libgdk-pixbuf2.0-0 libgtk-3-0 libgbm1`.

 If you want to, you can override the launch URLs: